official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 mood over the past three months, perhaps fuelled by polls which show growing doubts among the US public, and a growing appreciation of the huge difficulties we shall face

-253 Letter Rycroft to McDonald, 1 November 2002, ‘Iraq: US Views, 1 November’.
+[^253]: Letter Rycroft to McDonald, 1 November 2002, ‘Iraq: US Views, 1 November’.
-254 Minute Manning to Prime Minister, 3 November 2002, ‘Visit to Washington: Talks with Condi Rice’.
+[^254]: Minute Manning to Prime Minister, 3 November 2002, ‘Visit to Washington: Talks with Condi Rice’.

 330

-The Report of the Iraq Inquiryif we have to occupy … Iraq”.
+if we have to occupy … Iraq”.
 He did not “want to make too much of this” but wondered if it suggested “a new wariness at the heart of the [US] Administration”.

 ## Final stages of the negotiation of resolution 1441